Ensono/amido.github.io/docs/workloads/azure/data/etl_pipelines/etl_intro_data_azure.md

   - medallion
 ---

-Stacks Data Platform contains a range of example data workloads and pipelines, designed to demonstrate its capabilities for delivering production ready data engineering and analytics solutions.
-These example workloads cover all stages from ingesting data from source, applying data transformations across data lake layers, ultimately enabling end-user data visualisations and analytics.
+The Stacks Data Platform solution accelerates the generation of production-ready ETL / ELT pipelines and workloads.
+New data engineering workloads can be generated through the [Datastacks] utility, while a range of example data workloads and pipelines are also proved.
+These workloads cover all stages from ingesting data from source, applying data transformations across data lake layers, ultimately enabling end-user data visualisations and analytics.